Planetary Nebula Abell 61

 Finder Chart

-This planetary nebula can be found in the constellation Cygnus and is highest in the sky from the months March through December.
+This planetary nebula can be found in the constellation Cygnus and is highest in the sky from the months March to December.

 Finder Chart Planetary Nebula Abell 61